TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 └─────────────────────────────────┴─────────┴─────────┘
 ```

-* Want to apply these in order from simplest to most complex
-* TypeScript and Vite are major architectural changes, so will leave those to last
+I want to apply these in order from simplest to most complex.
+TypeScript and Vite are major architectural changes, so will leave those to last.

-* Don't need to do the 4 React 18 to 19 packages at all.
-I develop against React 18, then upgrade to React 19 in my test matrix.
+I don't need to do the four React 18 to 19 packages at all.
+I develop against React 18, then upgrade to React 19 in my build matrix.
-* Naturally I test local build for each update before pushing and checking that GitHub actions builds succeed

 # Lerna-Lite 5

-* Major version update because Node 22 is now minimum dependency.
-Matches what I already do.
+This is a major version update because Node 22 is now a minimum dependency.
+Which matches what I already do.

 ```
 % pnpm update --latest @lerna-lite/cli @lerna-lite/version